AtsushiTanimoto/XClumpy/README.md

 ## Usage
 We prepared an xcm file of the XClumpy model (xclumpy.xcm).
-Our model is represented in XSPEC the following:
+Our spectral model is represented in XSPEC the following:
 `const1*phabs*(zphabs*cabs*zcutoffpl+const2*zcutoffpl+atable{xclumpy_v01_RC.fits}+atable{xclumpy_v01_RL.fits})`

 This model consists of five components: